We carry out a weed management program to:

 We are always looking for ways to reduce or remove the need of herbicides while still effectively managing weeds in our parks and sportsgrounds.

-For more information about these herbicides, visit the Australian Pesticides and Veterinary Medicines Authority website.
+For more information about these herbicides, visit the Australian Pesticides and Veterinary Medicines Authority website-external site.

 Weed management locations